KartalY-E/address-api/README.md

 #### Logged in users can

--   GET /api/address return all addresses
+-   GET /api/address return all addresses with the user
 -   POST /api/logout return (username,email) & removes Bearer token

-#### Seeders

--   AddressSeeder creates 15 fake addresses
--   UserSeeder create 1 admin